 Unfortunately, this Persecutor energy can also act out in our own inner world.
 Our Persecutor will mercilessly criticise and hate us in an attempt to annihilate the ‘badness’ that lives inside us once and for all.
 It is willing to sacrifice any part of us – our liveliness, our aspirations, our assertiveness, our tenderness – and it will do anything that’s necessary in order for us not to be seen as ‘bad’.

-At the other end of the spectrum there is an alternative to such high intensity reactions to the belief that we are ‘bad’: we may deflate our Transformer side.
+At the other end of the spectrum, in contrast to such high intensity reactions to the belief that we are ‘bad’, we may deflate our Transformer side.
 We go completely the other way and block any seeing or knowing.
 We become dense, fogged, and unable to work anything out.
 We don’t want to see the truth that we fear, so we hide it from ourselves.
 We can’t see our options or make decisions.
-Our Transformer seems to have shut down completely, but in reality she has shut us down to try to protect us from seeing something which is too scary to see.
+Our Transformer seems to have shut down completely, but in reality they have shut us down to try to protect us from seeing something which is too scary to see.

 We may ‘space out’.
 We may live in a make-believe alternative reality, or inhabit other worlds.
 Others may see us as ‘living on another planet’ or ‘dense’.
 Many children fail at school because their Transformer has shut them down in this way and they are unable to process information.
 They are not ‘thick’, but simply shut down as a response to deep trauma of some kind.